 10. Pray for their future spouses.

-We also have a printable version of this list that can be downloaded here.
+We also have a printable version of this list of 10 ways to pray for your child that can be downloaded here.